cjstehno/gradle-natives/README.md

 To add the plugin to your project, add the following to your `build.gradle` file (or update the `buildscript` block if it already exists):

-need to update for the new pluin repo... and keep this version too

 ```groovy
 buildscript {
     repositories {